-The Compliance function is reckoned as a key element in Banks corporate governance structure.
-The Compliance function assists the Board and Top Management in managing the compliance risk which is the risk of legal or regulatory sanctions, financial loss or reputational loss that the Bank may suffer as a result of its failure to comply with the applicable laws, regulations or code of conduct applicable to banking activities.
+The Compliance function is one of the key elements in the Banks corporate governance structure.
+It ensures strict observance of all statutory provisions in various legislations such as Banking Regulation Act, Foreign Exchange Management Act, Prevention of Money Laundering Act, Reserve Bank of India Act, etc. as well as the regulatory guidelines issued from time to time, the standards and codes prescribed by BCSBI, FEDAI, FIMMDA, etc. and also the Banks internal policies and fair practice code.
+The Compliance function assists the Board and Top Management in managing the compliance risk, that is, the risk of legal or regulatory sanctions, financial loss or reputational loss that the Bank may suffer as a result of its failure to comply with the applicable laws, regulations or code of conduct applicable to banking activities.

-The Banks Internal Audit function provides to its Board of Directors and Senior Management an independent validation on the quality and effectiveness ofthe internal controls in place, risk management systems, governance systems and processes on an on-going basis.
-This is provided to primarily ensure that the audited units comply with both, internal and regulatory guidelines.
-In line with the RBIs guidelines on Risk Based Internal Audit (RBIA), the Bank has adopted a robust audit policy.
-The RBIA has been designed taking into account regulatory guidelines and also international best practices.
+The Banks Internal Audit function provides an independent view to its Board of Directors and Senior Management on the quality and efficacy of the internal controls, risk management systems, governance systems and processes in place on an on-going basis.
+This is provided to primarily ensure that the business and support functions are in compliance with both internal and regulatory guidelines.
+In line with the RBIs guidelines on Risk Based Internal Audit (RBIA), the Bank has adopted a robust internal audit policy.
+The RBIA has been designed after factoring regulatory guidelines and also international best practices.
 The policy has a well-defined architecture for conducting RBIA across all audit entities.
-The audit policy defines the audit strategy in terms of a concerted focus on strategic and emerging business risks.
+The audit policy articulates the audit strategy in terms of a concerted focus on strategic and emerging business risks.
 These inputs form a key step in the identification of the audit universe for the audit planning exercise.
 The audit frequencies are in sync with the risk profile of each unit to be audited.
 This is in alignment with guidelines relating to RBIA.
 The scope of RBIA includes examining the adequacy and effectiveness of internal control systems, external compliances and also evaluating the risk residing at the audit entities.
-Further to augment the internal audit function, concurrent audit, thematic audit and integrated audit reviews have been integrated into the internal audit process in order to make the function more robust.
+Further to augment the internal audit function, concurrent audit and thematic audit reviews have been integrated into the internal audit process in order to make the function more robust.